 Affiliate disclosure: If you sign up with a money transfer service after being referred from our website, we might earn a referral fee.
 Learn more.

 What is a spot contract?
 A definition

 A spot contract is a single foreign exchange transaction at the current available rate.
-It is the most basic and common form of payment there is.
+It is the most basic type of payment there is.
 It involves the purchase of currency for settlement on the spot date, which is technically two business days later.
-However, most services insist on immediate settlement, so practically speaking, it is a buy now, pay now arrangement.
+However, most services insist on an immediate settlement, so practically speaking, it is a buy now, pay now arrangement.

 If you’d like to make an international payment right away or with very little notice, then a spot contract is the one for you.
 Many modern money transfer services allow you to complete these transactions through their online platforms, or if you are dealing with particularly large values, a foreign exchange dealer may be able to help assist you with the process personally.

 From sending small amounts to friends and family overseas, to large commercial purchases of plant and machinery, a spot contract is suitable for all single currency transfers.
 If your requirements are simple and you’re not concerned with the volatility of exchange rates over time, a spot contract is adequate for exchanging one currency into another and sending these funds to your desired recipient.